Overwhelming Jobs Don’t Need to Be Overwhelming Forever

 Job Number One

-On the first job, after three weeks, I started to catch errors my trainer was making, and in one month, I was good at it!
+On the first job, after three weeks, I started to catch errors my trainer was making, and in two months, I was good at it, and the job was manageable, even though I still didn’t like the job, the nightmare was over.

 Job Number Two